Dumpling-AI/n8n-nodes-dumplingai/README.md

 ## API Resources

 This node currently supports the most popular Dumpling AI APIs.
-If there's an API missing that you would like to use, please let us know at contact@dumplingai.com
+If there's an API missing that you would like to use, please let us know at admin@dumplingai.com

 In the meantime, you can also use the [generic HTTP Request node](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) to construct your requests.

 ### Coming Soon

-- Get TikTok Transcript
-- Get TikTok Profile
-- Search APIs (Google Web, News, Maps)
-- Additional Web Scraping (Crawl, Screenshot, Extract)
-- Document Conversion
+- Document Conversion (PDF, Word, Excel, etc.)
-- AI Operations
+- AI Operations (Agent completions, Knowledge base search, Image generation)
-- Developer Tools
+- Developer Tools (JavaScript/Python code execution)
+- Additional Data APIs (Social media profiles, advanced scraping)

 ## Related Resources